Why Your SOC 2 Won’t Protect You From AI Risk

 4. No Third-Party Verifiability

 SOC 2 produces an attestation that auditors verified your controls.
-But that attestation doesn't let a third party verify specific AI decisions.
-It's a statement about your processes, not evidence of specific executions.
+That attestation is useful, but it normally does not let a third party verify a specific AI decision.
+It is a statement about the control environment, not evidence of a specific model execution.

 What Healthcare Organizations Actually Need